This post may contain affiliate links. Please read our disclosure policy.

-These strawberry cheesecake cookies are deliciously rich, and buttery, and have fresh strawberries in every bite then they’re stuffed with a wonderful cheesecake filling.
+These strawberry cheesecake cookies are deliciously rich and buttery, with fresh strawberries in every bite, and are then stuffed with an excellent cheesecake filling.
+These cookies have a soft, melt-in-your-mouth texture.
 You’re going to fall in love after just one bite!

 Each component is simple to make.
 They take some extra time because the filling needs to be frozen for an hour before stuffing.
-After the cookies are assembled they’re chilled in the fridge for 30 minutes before baking.
+After the cookies are assembled, they chill in the fridge for 30 minutes before baking.
 Trust me, these babies are well worth the investment in time!

 I hope you’ll try more fan-favorite cookies!
-Toll House cookies, almond joy cookies, peanut butter cookies, double chocolate chip cookies,
+Such as strawberry cookies, Toll House cookies, almond joy cookies, and peanut butter cookies.
+Cookies make the best dessert!

 - Cornstarch: Helps keep the cookies tender and soft.

-- Baking Soda: Helps the dough rise and keeps them fluffy.
+- Baking Soda: Helps the dough rise and keeps it fluffy.

 - Salt: Adds flavor and helps keep the cookies tender.